How to Reheat Duck (5 Ways to Keep it Succulent)

 This method is less recommended because it may heat your food unevenly.
 However, it is possible and fitting if you’re in a hurry.

-- Drizzle some melted butter or oil on the duck to make it retain its humidity.
+2. Drizzle some melted butter or oil on the duck to retain its humidity.
+(If there is a sauce, you can simply stir around your duck in the sauce instead of adding more fat.)

-- Cover it with a plastic wrap, then heat it for about a minute or more, depending on its size.
+4. Reheat your duck for a minute or more, depending on its size.

 Ensure to keep an eye on your dish otherwise it might come out chewy and soggy.
 This should be the last reheating option you choose.